Advertiser Disclosure:We may earn a commission from partner links on this site.

 Estimated savings: 5-15%

 Placing liability, cargo, physical damage, and other coverages with a single insurer typically earns a multi-policy discount.
-It also simplifies claims management.
+It also makes claims simpler.

 What to do: Ask your agent to quote all coverages as a package versus individual placements.
 Compare the bundled price to the sum of individual best quotes.